MayMeow/0x0/content/tos.md

 ### 1.1 Using 0x0 services means accpting our terms

-If you interact with service in any way you agree whit terms written in this document.
+If you interact with service in any way, you agree whit terms written in this document.

 ### 1.2 This document evolves over time